 Eventually, the High Tea worked it’s way back to the British aristocracy who adopted the practice by offering a more lavish and varied version of this meal after hunting parties at their country homes, and eventually bringing it to their city palaces.
 It was proper to invite guests to High Tea between 5-7 o’clock.
 The gathering was not intended to go late and guests did not expect the hosts to entertain them all night.

-American’s understanding of British Tea somehow got fuzzy after the Victorian era, and derailed sometime in the 50s and 60s as many Homemaker’s went to work.
+American’s understanding of British Tea somehow got fuzzy after the Victorian era and derailed sometime in the 50s-60s as many Homemaker’s went to work.
 Today, most people think “High Tea” means a formal afternoon tea (most likely taken in a formal, traditional hotel Tearoom) which more resembles the Low Tea.
-It’s just one more thing that amuses the British about Americans, as High Tea is actually quite the opposite, and today would be just as likely to be served in a British pub as a Tearoom.
+It’s just one more thing that amuses the British about Americans as High Tea is actually quite the opposite and a casual daily break, and today would be just as likely to be served in a British pub as a Tearoom.
+Miss Party also finds it interesting that commoners made the Low Tea all the rage imitating royalty and the royalty made the High Tea all the rage imitating the commoners.
+Just goes to show the grass is always greener on the other side!

 Miss Party would like to suggest that you be the first in your world to serve a proper Low Tea or High Tea.
-You may have to assist with educating the misinformed souls who have forgotten their British history, but this is a small price to pay for a lovely event.
+You may have to assist with educating the misinformed souls but this is a small price to pay for a lovely event.